 Expository critical essays in literary, political, historical, philosophical, and spiritual topics remain part of my literary toolkit.

 Political thinkers who lean Republican, libertarian, and conservative, who intentionally refer to the "Democratic Party" as the "Democrat Party" often do so because they perceive little to nothing "democratic" in that party's policies.
-Instead, the current far-left-leaning "Democratic Party" has begun to embrace policies that correspond to the authoritarian/totalitarian policies of socialism.
+Instead, the current far-left-leaning "Democratic Party" has begun to embrace policies that correspond to the authoritarian/totalitarian policies of socialism, even communism.

 The Southern Dialectal Influence

-Democrats pilloried former president, George W. Bush—whose dialect, by the way, has been formed by residing in the southern state of Texas—when he referred in his 2007 State of the Union address to the "Democrat majority" and "Democrat Party."
+Democrats pilloried former president, George W. Bush—whose dialect, by the way, has been formed by residing during his formative years in the southern state of Texas—when in his 2007 State of the Union address, he referred to the "Democrat majority" and "Democrat Party."
 Bush then met the attack with a self-effacing joke: "Now look, my diction isn't all that good.
 I have been accused of occasionally mangling the English language.
 And so I appreciate you inviting the head of the Republic Party."
 Hankering for anything with which they can degrade a Republican president, Democrats found it useful to accuse President Trump of insulting the Democrats by employing the term Democrat instead of Democratic.

 True Distinction: Lower vs Upper Case